-More than 60 objects destined for exhibit at the American Revolution Museum at Yorktown® are on display in “Jamestown’s Legacy to the American Revolution,” which opened March 1 at Jamestown Settlement.
-The special exhibition, which continues through January 20, 2014, examines the lives of Revolutionary War-era descendants of people associated with 17th-century Jamestown, colonial Virginia's first capital.
+More than 60 objects destined for exhibit at the American Revolution Museum at Yorktown were on display in “Jamestown’s Legacy to the American Revolution,” a special exhibition March 1, 2013 – January 20, 2014 at Jamestown Settlement.
+The exhibition examined the lives of Revolutionary War-era descendants of people associated with 17th-century Jamestown, colonial Virginia’s first capital.

 In pre-Revolutionary Virginia, agriculture and trade drove the economy.
 A section titled “Merchants, Planters and Farmers” profiles Mary Cary Ambler, widow of Edward Ambler, a wealthy Yorktown merchant and planter, and John Ambler II, their son, and Azel Benthall, a small planter and church vestry clerk on Virginia’s Eastern Shore.
 The Ambler family suffered serious financial reverses during the Revolution, while farmers like Benthall were better able to cope with wartime shortages.

 Colonel Richard Taylor, who served with the First Virginia Regiment of the Continental Army, and Captain Edward Travis IV, who served in the Virginia navy, are featured in “Soldiers and Sailors.”
 Most Virginians who fought in the war were either militiamen or soldiers of the Continental Line.
 Virginia’s small naval force operated chiefly to keep the state’s rivers and the Chesapeake Bay safe from the British navy and to assist in the transport of supplies for the Continental Army.